src-d/models/README.md

 ## id_splitter_nn

-Model that contains source code identifier splitter BiLSTM weights.
+Weights of the BiLSTM network to split source code identifiers.

 Example: